Information About Various Facilities

 West Gate First Aid Station West Gate Facilities E1

-The West Gate Clinic and the five first aid stations will continue to be open after 16:30.
+After 16:30: West Gate Clinic and 5 first aid stations will remain open.

 Accessibility Center